shubhamsoni897/initialprojects/README.md

 # initialprojects
+You have to install plyer module through pip install plyer in command line.
 This repo is a task notifier.
 For the people who used to forget the task so it reminds them the task on the desired interval.
 You can change the title,message,timeout,time.sleep as per your requirements.